D10121434/html5-framework/README.md

 # HTML5 & Sass framework.
-__Custom framework based on Boilerplate framework__
+__Custom framework__

-A basic framework based on Boilerplate with HTML5 support and integrate Sass files for new web projects.
+A custom framework I use to kickstart my own projects.